The coronavirus pandemic has led to many employers considering furloughing their employees. But what does this mean and what do employers have to do?

 PayFit - employee furloughs.

-If you’re interested in finding out about how PayFit can help support your payroll and HR processes, then why not book a demo with one of our product specialists?
+If you’re interested in finding out about how PayFit can help support your payroll and HR processes, why not book a demo with one of our product specialists?